leggedrobotics/G-VOM/README.md

 Class initialization initialises all parameters for the class.
 A description of each parameter is provided in the file.
 It is important to mention, that the class receives the semantic labels association method this way in a dependency injection scheme.
 The possible methods are implemented in the
 `scripts/semantic_association` folder, including a factory method to properly set them up.
+The neural network-based methods (`ModelV1` and `ModelV6`) have their pretrained weights included in the `config/model_weights` folder and work out of the box for any camera configuration.

 `process_pointcloud` takes a point cloud, robot position in the world frame, a transform matrix from the lidar frame to the world frame and optionally the current timestamp.
 It processes the point cloud into an intermediate voxel map then adds the map to the intermediate map buffer.
 The transform matrix is